jdegoes/purescript-arb-instances/README.md

 ### Types

-    data TestTuple a b where
+    newtype TestTuple a b where
       TestTuple :: Tuple a b -> TestTuple a b